 LEARN BIDDING SYSTEMS

-Two Over One Bidding System : Lots of information here from Karen Walker.
+Two Over One Bidding System (not currently available) : Lots of information here from Karen Walker.
 Also links to further resources.

 Two Over One with Val Covalciuc : This site offers an interactive book on the Two over One bidding system.
 Each of the sixteen playbooks has an informational page, a quiz + eight practice hands. also there are 32 practice hands to test the students knowledge of the basic concepts.
 Alert – this is not a ‘for free’ site.

 2 Over 1 – Serious about adopting the 2/1 system or serious about playing the 2/1 system better?
 Then these playbooks are for you!
 Val presents a comprehensive guide that offers everything you need to play this system successfully.

 SAYC – The ACBL Standard American Yellow Card (SAYC) was created to be the required system to be used in a Standard Yellow Card event.
 The object was to provide a simple, modern method that will lead to a good, solid understanding in a partnership when both players have read this booklet.
 Bridge App Here.
 Wikipedia Page Here.
 Booklet Here.

 ACOL : The bridge bidding system that, according to The Official Encyclopedia of Bridge, is “standard in British tournament play and widely used in other parts of the world”.
 It is basically a natural system using four card majors and, most commonly, a weak no trump.
 The Bridge Doctor will help you learn this system.
 Or visit the ACOL BIDDING website

 ACBL’s Commonly Used Conventions : With only 15 words allowed during an auction and just 13 cards in each suit, bridge players have invented dozens of special bids, called conventions, to describe their strength and hand patterns.
 Great list of conventions here.